gbmhunter/blog/content/posts/2023/06-30-june-2023-updates/_index.md

 * Added a new page on [Mid-Chip Solder Balls](/pcb-design/mid-chip-solder-balls/).

 * Added info on feedforward, standard form, series form, and diagrams to the [PID Control page](/programming/general/pid-control/).

+* Added info on manual tuning to the [PID Control page](/programming/general/pid-control/), including a worked example.

+* Added more info on [SMD crystal packages](/pcb-design/component-packages/crystal-packages/), including the 7x5mm package.

+* Added a new page on [Resonant LLC Converters](/electronics/components/power-regulators/switch-mode-power-supplies-smps/resonant-llc-converters/), a form of SMPS (switch-mode power supply).